nebari-dev/nebari/docs/source/admin_guide/backup.md

 aws configure
 ```

-The last command from preceding prompts for your AWS public/private key, and default region.
-Past each of these and press enter.
+The last line in the command above prompts for your AWS public/private key and default region.
+Paste each of these and press enter.
 To ignore and skip the output, press enter.

-## Backups
+### Backups

 To backup the file system, run: